AlibabaCloudDocs/nat/intl.en-US/API reference/DNAT table/CreateForwardEntry.md

 When you call this operation, take note of the following limits:

 -   CreateForwardEntry is an asynchronous operation.
 After you make a request, a DNAT entry ID is returned but the specified DNAT entry is not added.
 The system adds the entry in the background.
-You can call the [DescribeForwardTableEntries](~~36053~~) operation to query the state of the DNAT entry.
+You can call the [DescribeForwardTableEntries](~~36053~~) operation to query the state of a DNAT entry.
-    -   When the DNAT entry is in the **Pending** state, the system is adding the DNAT entry.
+    -   If the DNAT entry is in the **Pending** state, the system is adding the DNAT entry.
 You can only query the state of the DNAT entry, and cannot perform other operations.
-    -   When the DNAT entry is in the **Available** state, the DNAT entry is added.
+    -   If the DNAT entry is in the **Available** state, the DNAT entry is added.
 -   All combinations of **ExternalIp**, **ExternalPort**, and**Protocol** used in DNAT entries must be unique.
 You cannot distribute requests to more than one Elastic Compute Service \(ECS\) instance if these requests are originated from the same source IP address, received on the same port, and use the same protocol.
 -   The combinations of **Protocol**, **InternalIp**, and **InternalPort** used in DNAT entries must be unique.
 -   If one or more DNAT entries in the DNAT table are in the **Pending** or **Modifying** state, you cannot add DNAT entries to the DNAT table.